Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 Adherens junctions provide strong mechanical attachments between adjacent cells through the linkage of cytoplasmic face with cytoskeleton.

-Identify the characteristics of adherens junctions in epithelial tissues
+Describe the characteristics of adherens junctions

 Adherens junctions are involved in a number of critical functions, including providing additional structural support.
 For example, they hold cardiac musclecells tightly together as the heart expands and contracts.